About Me

 Chang Yu

 My research interests lie in computer graphics and computational physics.
 In particular, I devote myself to physically-based simulation and high-performance computing on modern graphics architecture.
-I am working on the strong coupling of numerical optimization and computational parallelization to effectively and accurately model and simulate real-world physical phenomena like hair, cloth, fluid, and their interactions.

 Education

-B.Eng. in Software Engineering
+B.Eng.
+(Hons) in Software Engineering Chengdu, China, Aug 2019 – Jul 2023

-University of Electronic Science and Technology of China @ Chengdu, China — Aug 2019 – Jul 2023 (Expected)
+University of Electronic Science and Technology of China

 Publications